border-trade-demonstrators/.github/profile/README.md

 ℹ️ See [Home](https://github.com/ecosystem-of-trust) for background on the Ecosystem or Trust (EoT), terms of reference and other artefacts where relevant and important links.
+Please note this page may link to closed and private repositories which you will need to be invited into.

 # Border Trade Demonstrators